Zimmer's conjecture for actions of $\mathrm{SL}(m,\mathbb{Z})$: Subexponential growth of derivatives for unipotent elements

-By Lemma \ref{lemma:firstexponents} and \eqref{tight2}, the measures $\mu_n$ converge to an $a^t$-invariant measure $\mu_0$ on $M^{\alpha}$ whose projection to $\Sl(m, \R)/\Sl(m,\Z)$ is Haar measure on the embedded modular surface $\Sl(2,\R)/\Sl(2, \Z)$ and has positive fiberwise Lyapunov exponent for the action of $a^1$.
-Since $a^t$ is ergodic on on $\Sl(2,\R)/\Sl(2, \Z)$, we can assume $\mu_0$ is ergodic by taking an ergodic component without changing any other properties.
+By Lemma \ref{lemma:firstexponents} and \eqref{tight2}, a subsequence of the measures $\eta_n$ converge to an $a^t$-invariant measure $\mu_0$ on $M^{\alpha}$ whose projection to $\Sl(m, \R)/\Sl(m,\Z)$ is Haar measure on the embedded modular surface $\Sl(2,\R)/\Sl(2, \Z)$ and has positive fiberwise Lyapunov exponent for the action of $a^1$.
+Since $a^t$ is ergodic on $\Sl(2,\R)/\Sl(2, \Z)$, we can assume $\mu_0$ is ergodic by taking an ergodic component without changing any other properties.

 We average as in \cite{BFH} to improve $\mu_0$ to a measure whose projection is the Haar measure on $\Sl(m, \R)/\Sl(m,\Z)$.
 Difficulties related to escape of mass are handled by the preliminaries in Section \ref{section:preliminaries}.